Keyboard shortcuts

 11. Building a web service

-In this chapter you’ll wire babar into an Axum HTTP service: a connection pool in your shared state, JSON in / JSON out handlers, and clean error mapping at the boundary.
+In this chapter you’ll wire babar into an Axum HTTP service: a connection pool in shared state, JSON in / JSON out handlers, and schema-aware typed SQL for the application queries.

 Setup